-Dr. Fauci Just Warned of This 'Very Disturbing' COVID Symptom
+Dr. Fauci Warns of This "Very Disturbing" COVID Symptom

 He's Concerned for 'Long-Haulers'

-During an Instagram interview with actor and UT Austin Professor Matthew McConaughe on Thursday, the NIH Director expressed his concern about what the group of people the medical world has come to describe as "long haulers."
+During an Instagram interview with actor and UT Austin Professor Matthew McConaughey last year, the NIH Director expressed his concern about what the group of people the medical world has come to describe as "long haulers."

 The CDC Confirms His Worries